kallekekale/SoftwareDesignProj/DesignDocument.md

 **Application Areas**

 - Translating text to English.
-- Design Document drafting (Sections 4-5).
+- Design Document drafting.
 - Inline comments.
 - Implementing APIs.
 - Frontend drafting.
 - Making diagrams look formatted.
+- Editing and refining the design document for clarity and structure.

 **Human Review**

 - All AI-generated content underwent thorough review to ensure accuracy, relevance, and alignment with project requirements.

-No sensitive data was shared with AI
+No sensitive data was shared with AI.